myung-group/Data_active_BCM/README.md

 The data for plotting all of the graphs in the main text and supplementary materials can be found in the folder `Data`.
 The figures in the paper are in the folder `Figures`.
 Notebooks in the folder `Scripts` can reproduce Figures.

-The DFT-MD simulation data of LGPS is too large that it cannot be uploaded to GitHub.
-Instead, the results were printed out in advance.
+The trajectory files of ML MD simulation of LGPS are not uploaded to GitHub due to its large file size.

 ## Paper abstarct